codegallivant/script-caster/README.md

 ![GitHub release](https://img.shields.io/badge/release-v2.1.0-blue)

-Python application that enables user to remotely create and execute scripts on their machine.
+Python application that enables users to remotely create and execute scripts on their machines.

 <br>